FeXd/puzzle-chess/README.md

 ## 💻 Technology

-Built with basic HTML, CSS, and JavaScript.
+Built with basic HTML, CSS, JavaScript, and some libraries (linked below).

 ## 🪶 Philosophy